Above: Jarred explains the basics of overclocking.

 How do I change my clock multiplier?

 Don't be scared: If something goes wrong with your BIOS settings and your PC won't boot, you can physically reset the motherboard.
-Refer to its documentation for instructions, but you'll typically need to use a Clear CMOS jumper or button, or just remove the CMOS battery for a minute while the system is powered off.
+Refer to its documentation for instructions, but you'll typically need to use a Clear CMOS jumper or button, or just remove the CMOS battery for a few minutes while the system is powered off.

 While most of the performance bonus from a CPU overclock will be found via this simple initial multiplier adjustment, advanced overclockers often take it a step further, adjusting the voltage to 1.35-1.4V and perhaps even tweaking the base clock to squeeze out every bit of potential performance and maximize benchmark bragging rights.